mcmah309/rust/book/src/libs/option/option.md

   With nullable types a separate field or enum/sealed class would be needed to keep track of this.

-- Certain operations may have some unintended effects e.g. `flatmap` - since null can be a valid state that should not be filtered.
+- Certain operations may have some unintended effects e.g. `filterMap` - since null can be a valid state that should not be filtered.
+Or `nth` since null could also be a valid index.

 These issues are not insurmountable, and if fact, most of the time nullable types are probably more concise and easier to deal with.
 Therefore, `Option` is only used where needed in the library, like `flatmap`, where it is not,